-Once the Final Dissertation has been accepted (and after any revisions by the committee), PhD students will contact the Academic Program Manager to coordinate scheduling the Final Dissertation Oral Defense date.
+Once the Final Dissertation has been accepted (and after any revisions by the committee), PhD students will contact the Education Coordinator to coordinate scheduling the Final Dissertation Oral Defense date.
 It will be scheduled to be held approximately four weeks after the Supervisory Committee has accepted the final written dissertation.

 Also at this time, four weeks prior to the Final Dissertation Oral Defense, an announcement should be distributed within the Department of Pharmacotherapy faculty and graduate students, College of Pharmacy and Health Sciences Center.
-The Academic Program Manager will distribute notices, and coordinate room scheduling and other items that help the Defense to proceed in a smooth manner, with the support of the department Education Coordinator.
+The Education Coordinator will coordinate with the Research & Academic Manager to distribute notices, and coordinate room scheduling and other items that help the Defense to proceed in a smooth manner.

-In order for the Academic Program Manager to schedule and post the information of the Final Dissertation Oral Defense, PhD students will provide the Academic Program Manager and the PI (Principal Investigator)/Advisor with the following information four weeks prior to the Final Dissertation Oral Defense:
+In order for the Education Coordinator to schedule and post the information of the Final Dissertation Oral Defense, PhD students will provide the Education Coordinator and the PI (Principal Investigator)/Advisor with the following information four weeks prior to the Final Dissertation Oral Defense: